patdol28/SQL-Mind-Vitamins/README.md

-# SQL-Mind-Vitamins
+# SQL Mind Vitamins
-Practice SQL Problems for the 2023-2024 Cohort
+## 2023-24 Cohort

+This is where I will collect various queries (aka "Mind Vitamin's") we use in class.